Veeupup/leetcode/README.md

 # leetcode

-leetcode practice.
+My solution to leetcode.

-use c++, java to solve the problem.
+use c++ to solve the problem.

 ---